PLP-WebTechnologies/feb-2025-final-project-and-deployment-NIVLEKI/README.md

 Ecommerce Website: Implement a multi-page site with navigation.

 >[!NOTE]
-> - Include at least:
+> - Include at least
 > - A responsive design.
 > - JavaScript interactivity.
 > - A deployment link.